Search our database of vocational services where students can find opportunities to serve and work while in seminary.

 Distance Learning Tips

 Online seminary courses provide a convenient and accessible form of seminary education at a distance.
 Benefits include the ability to work at your own pace, learn in your most suitable environment, and maintain your current relationships and current lifestyle without having to relocate.
 Christian distance education online also requires the same commitment and work ethic that is expected in any classroom.
-Theological education as a Global Education student is a manageable and profitable undertaking if you follow some simple advice.
+Theological education as an online student is a manageable and profitable undertaking if you follow some simple advice.

 Student Services FAQs